RoadieHQ/marketing-site/content/docs/details/entity-push-api/index.md

 }
 ```

-Now you can use either this list directly and send the data into the Roadie catalog via your preferred way, using plain curl or any programming language you prefer.
-In the next section I'll show you a full example with nodejs
+Now you can use either this list directly and send the data into the Roadie Catalog via your preferred way, using plain curl command or any programming language you prefer.
+In the next section I'll show you a full example with node.js.

 ### Listing the accounts and sending the entities to Roadie